BioinfoNet/Data-mining/README.md

 # Team members

 * Ben Mainye (Group Leader)
-* Fridah Glelis Kariuki
+* Charles Kamonde Mwangi
-* Sebastian Musundi
+* Mary Maranga
-* Jennifer Mutisya
+* Silviane Miruka
+* Rostand Romeo chamedjeu
+* Brian Kabunga Andika
-* Olivier Dayou
+* Careen Naitore
-* Kennedy Wanjau Mwangi

 Feel free to go through the resources before 30th and 31st August.
 In case of anything reach out if you have any comments or questions.